getsentry/truffle/doc/system-overview.md

 - No persistence yet (evidence or scores are not stored); only console output.
 - No aggregation/scoring of users by skill; not exposed via Slack bot commands.
 - No batching/caching for classifier requests (MVP sends one message at a time).
-- Heuristics like answer-likeness, code block detection, or reactions are not yet scored.
-- Private channels/DMs are not included.

 ## Key files (paths relative to workspace root)
 - `truffle/ingest_slack/main.py`